 The interviewed sample in early May, of around 350 Georgians (Table 1 below summarizes the demographic background of the sampled population), reveals that Georgian Consumer Confidence rose in May compared to the prior month, by 8.1 index points, from -48.3 in April to -40.2 in May.
 This follows rapid declines in the index in March and April.
-The increase in Consumer Confidence was driven by the expectations index, particularly consumers are positive about general economic situation and their ability to save, for the next twelve months.
-Therefore, not surprisingly, Expectations Index registered an increase by 17.2 index points, from -51.2 in April to -34 in May.
+The increase in Consumer Confidence was driven by the expectations index, particularly consumers are positive about the general economic situation and their ability to save, for the next twelve months.
+Therefore, not surprisingly, the Expectations Index registered an increase by 17.2 index points, from -51.2 in April to -34 in May.
 While, the other index that measures how Georgians feel about the economy right now, the Present Situation Index, went down by 1.1 index points, from -45.3 in April to -46.5 in May.
 The latter negative change occurred, as consumers remain concerned about their financial prospects and general economic situation at present.

 Table 1: Demographic background of the interviewed Georgians, May 2020